serenysoft/rxdb-orion/README.md

 The package usage is simple, but there are some important rules to follow:

 - Array properties with ref will be replicated using [`sync` route](https://tailflow.github.io/laravel-orion-docs/v2.x/guide/relationships.html#syncing)
-- For other relationship properties, specific replication will be required for each one.
+- For other relationship properties, a specific replication will be required for each one.

 ```typescript
 import { replicateOrion } from 'rxdb-replication-orion';